Last updated 29th June 2020

 - Access to the vSphere management interface.

-- Have virtual machines with a Hardware version 13
+- Have virtual machines with at least Hardware version 13

 Retrieve the certificate thumbprint from the KMS

 Depending on your KMS, you can connect to the server using the browser and navigate to →